StephenVavasis/Modifyfield.jl/README.rst

 -----------------------
-ModifyField package
+Modifyfield package
 -----------------------

-This package provides methods for the function modifyField!, which is intended to modify a field of an immutable object that sits inside of a container.
+This package provides methods for the function ``modifyField!``, which is intended to modify a field of an immutable object that sits inside of a container.
 To illustrate the issue, consider the following immutable structure::

    immutable Immut
-       intfld1::Int
+       intfld::Int
        isadded::Bool
    end